chibko/contao-fontawesome/README.md

-# contao-bootstrap
+# Fontawesome 5 for Contao
-Provides Boostrap 4 to Contao4
+Provides a checkbox in the page layout to add fontawesome support